fsasieta/fsasieta.github.io/_posts/2016-10-16-telecom-hacking.markdown

 Many thanks to Dan, Alex, Patrick, Travis, Roy, Milin, JZ and all of the organizers of the event for letting us use this weekend to learn new technologies and let us use the incredible space.
 I look forward to going to more hackathons!

+EDIT: I found a link to our presentations in [youtube](https://www.youtube.com/watch?v=uDMALXgzIfc).
+My team's presentation start at minute 34.

 [tadhack]:     http://tadhack.com/2016/